-By reducing the stomach size, the band also reduces the amount of food the stomach can hold at a particular time making the patients feel full even after eating smaller amounts of food.
-This reduces the appetite and helps to reduce the overall food intake.
+By reducing the stomach size, the band also reduces the amount of food the stomach can hold at a particular time.
+Thus, the patients start to feel full even after eating just a smaller amount of food.
+This, consequently, reduces the appetite and helps to reduce the overall food intake.

 - For the first week, the diet will be limited to water and fluids only, such as thin soups.

 - At the end of the 4th week, liquids and blended foods, like yogurt and pureed vegetables can be taken.